lightning/bolts/03-transactions.md

     <remotesig> <payment-preimage>

+Or the remote node can redeem the HTLC after the extra delay with the witness:

+    <remotesig> <32-bytes-of-0>

-Either node can use the HTLC-timeout transaction to time out the HTLC once the HTLC is expired, as shown below.
+The local node can use the HTLC-timeout transaction to time out the HTLC once the HTLC is expired, as shown below.

 #### Received HTLC Outputs